 In this article, you will learn exactly how to short-sell bitcoin and you will get to pick an exchange that suits you.

 To be able to short bitcoin, you need to trade on a platform with futures, swaps, margin, or leverage.

-All of the platforms in above in the comparison table will feature one or more of these.
+All of the platforms above in the comparison table will feature one or more of these.

-All of these platforms allows you to buy crypto with credit card so it’s very easy to get started.
+All of these platforms allow you to buy crypto with a credit card so it’s very easy to get started.

 The first thing you want to do is to pick a platform that you like in the comparison table above.